Joseph Parker: Parker vs. Bakole

 On 13 March, WBO president Gustavo Olivieri ordered for Oleksandr Usyk to make a mandatory defence against interim champion Parker.
 Both parties were given 30 days to negotiate a deal before purse bids are called.
 On 4 April, Daniel Dubois told Ring Magazine the priority was to fight Usyk in July.
-Dubois did not rule out fighting Parker or Derek Chisora, who was ranked #2 by the IBF.
+Dubois did not rule out fighting Parker or Derek Chisora, who was ranked No. 2 by the IBF.
 The IBF stated they would grant an exception for Dubois vs. Usyk, however if the fight did not materialise, then Chisora would be called as mandatory.
 On 10 April, the WBO received a petition to allow Dubois vs. Usyk to take place for the undisputed title.
 On 27 April, the rematch between Usyk vs. Dubois was announced to take place on 19 July 2025.
 WBO president Gustavo Olivier explained his organisation's decision to allow the unification fight as it allowed the heavyweight division to once again crown an undisputed champion.
 Parker would be called next as mandatory challenger, however, once the fight is over.

 Parker vs. Wardley

 On 24 July 2025, the WBO officially re-ordered Oleksandr Usyk to make a mandatory defence against Parker.
 As of 1 August, Usyk had not entered negotiations for a fight.
 On 14 August, Frank Warren stated that Usyk requested an extension because of an injury.
 On 1 September, The Ring magazine announced a fight between Parker and British contender Fabio Wardley was in the works to take place on 25 October 2025, at The O2 Arena in London.
 Parker's team confirmed his arrival in Dublin a few days prior to suggest he had begun a training camp.
 On 6 September, the fight was officially announced, to headline a DAZN PPV card.
 Warren commended both boxers for not postponing their pursuit of a world title and instead engaging in a high-stakes fight against each other.
 The WBO provided Usyk with a 90-day extension a day later, but determined that he must compete against the victor of the Parker-Wardley match next.
 Warren and DAZN executives underscored the importance of this fight as a significant event in the heavyweight division beyond the undisputed title scene, indicating that it served as a pivotal contest for future championship positioning.
 Parker weighed in at 262.4 pounds while Wardley weighed 242.7 pounds.

-After 11 hard rounds, which saw both fighters taking heavy punishment, Wardley defeated Parker by TKO.
-After Parker was stunned by a hard right, he was forced against the ropes, receiving a barrage of punches that prompted referee Howard Foster to step in and stop the fight.